 Asiyah felt disappointed that she kept going to sleep alone.
 Her husband seemed emotionally withdrawn, but she kept telling herself he must be busy with work.

 Asiyah decided to bake Ibrahim his favorite cookies as a surprise.
 Bringing it to him in his office with some coffee, she was smiling and felt hopeful he would be happy.

 Asiyah didn’t want to startle him during his conversation.
 She quietly set his surprise down behind him and moved to tap him gently on his shoulder.

-As she got closer to him her eyes widened and filled with tears, on the screen in front of her were indecent pictures of a woman and a chat window filled with flirtations.
+As she got closer to him, her eyes widened and filled with tears, on the screen in front of her were indecent pictures of a woman and a chat window filled with flirtations.

 A Too Common Story…

 Now more than ever, it is too easy to betray your spouse and commit emotional, online infidelity.

 A sister can be clothed in a beautiful niqab, but if she is online flirting with men other than her husband, she lacks modesty.

-A brother might display piety with his long beard and perfect recitation, but if he is sending messages to women other than his wife complimenting how beautiful their eyes are then he is falling into zina.
+A brother might display piety with his long beard and perfect recitation, but if he is sending messages to women other than his wife, complimenting how beautiful their eyes are, then he is falling into zina.

-Of course, we know that we are never truly alone and every deed we perform, good or bad, is being recorded by the angels next to us.
+Of course, we know that we are never truly alone and that every good or bad deed we perform is being recorded by the angels next to us.

 Is an Online Relationship Zina?

 Some people will argue that it is not zina because they are not touching, as if this is somehow morally acceptable or the lesser of two evils.

-Even staring at someone of the opposite gender is a form of zina by the eyes, hence Quran commands men to lower their gaze as part of their modesty.
+Even staring at someone of the opposite gender is a form of zina by the eyes, hence the Quran commands men to lower their gaze as part of their modesty.

 The adultery of the eye is the lustful look and the adultery of the ears is listening to voluptuous (song or talk) and the adultery of the tongue is licentious speech and the adultery of the hand is the lustful grip (embrace) and the adultery of the feet is to walk (to the place) where he intends to commit adultery and the heart yearns and desires which he may or may not put into effect.”[Muslim]

 This does not mean that committing online zina is in the same league as having sexual intercourse.

 And do not approach unlawful sexual intercourse.
 Indeed, it is ever an immorality and is evil as a way”[Quran 17:32]